-We offer two programs for adolescents, ages 13 through 17.
+We offer programs for adolescents, ages 13 through 17.
 The acute program serves adolescents who require immediate stabilization for a mental health crisis with an average length of stay of seven days.
-The residential treatment center serves adolescents with emotional or behavioral problems with a length of stay between four and six months.

 The goal of adolescent treatment is to stabilize the adolescent’s behavior so he or she can return to the community with new coping skills.
 Both treatment options offer a secure environment and our on-site education program, which is certified by Pulaski County Special School District

 We offer acute inpatient treatment, partial hospitalization (PHP) and intensive outpatient programs (IOP) for adults, age 18 and older, who have been diagnosed with a thought disorder.
 These programs treat psychotic, out-of-control or disorganized behavior and diagnoses such as chronic schizophrenia, schizoaffective disorder, psychosis, paranoia and substance abuse.
 These programs are overseen by a physician.

 For adults who experience mood disorders, we offer inpatient treatment, PHP and IOP.
 These programs treat depression and anxiety disorders, dysthymia, bipolar disorder, mania, adjustment disorder, impulse control disorder, obsessive compulsive disorder, substance abuse and co-occurring disorders (mood disorder and substance abuse).